lennylmiller/kudo-assignment/NOTES.md

   - [x] Only answer question once.
   - [x] If answered use readonly dialog

-  - [ ] Logged in user can read answered questions
+  - [x] Logged in user can read answered questions
-    - [ ] Users response should be recorded and clearly visible on question details page.
+    - [x] Users response should be recorded and clearly visible on question details page.
-    - [ ] Immediately after answering a question, it should switch to the Answered tab.
+    - [x] Immediately after answering a question, it should switch to the Answered tab.
     - [ ] Upon answering a poll, switch to finished question popup.
-    - [ ] .

 - [ ] Create a new question "Would you rather ________________ or _______________".